 What support is the council providing to Ukrainians once they arrive in the city?
 SHOW

 There are two different schemes running alongside each other.
 The Family scheme involves Ukrainians and their immediate family members applying to stay with family who are already living in the UK.
-The council is not directly involved with providing support for people entering the UK under this scheme, however, Family scheme members will still be able to visit our Welcome Hub (see Welcome Hub FAQ below) to access information and can email questions to email@example.com.
+The council is not directly involved with providing welfare support for people entering the UK under this scheme.
+However, Family scheme members will still be able to visit our Welcome Hub (see Welcome Hub FAQ below) to access information and can email questions to email@example.com.

 Is there a Welcome Hub where Ukrainian refugees can go to get help once they arrive?
 SHOW

 Yes.
-We are opening a Welcome Hub in the entrance to the Central Library (O2 Guildhall Box Office) at the Civic Centre on Monday 4 April.
-The Hub will be open from 10am to 2pm Monday to Friday.
-The Hub will be able to provide information on what help is available and how to access it.
-Central Library is based in the Civic Centre, Southampton, SO14 7LW.
+We have a Welcome Hub at the entrance to the Central Library (formally the O2 Guildhall Southampton Box Office), Civic Centre, Southampton, SO14 7LW, open from 10am to 2pm on Wednesday 21 and Monday 26 September.
+The Welcome Hub can provide information on what help is available and how to access it.

 Once Ukrainians have arrived under the Homes for Ukraine scheme, how do host households, and our Ukrainian guests access the support available?
 SHOW

 Registered host households in the city are already being contacted directly by the council and will be given a direct email address to use when contacting us.
 In addition to support provided to guests by the council as part of the Homes for Ukraine Scheme, sponsors and guests will be able to visit the Welcome Hub for support and guidance.
-The Hub, opening on Monday 4 April is in the entrance to Central Library (O2 Guildhall Box Office) and will be open from 10am to 2pm, Monday to Friday.
+The Hub is in the entrance to Central Library (O2 Guildhall Box Office) and will be open from 10am to 2pm on Monday, Wednesday and Friday (closed Tuesday and Thursday).
 The Government has also published a guide for Ukrainians arriving in the UK.

 I have Ukrainians staying with me under the Family scheme.
 What support is available to us and how do we access it?
 SHOW